 The south west of the state is more populated and less wild.
 Although, traveling the long distances between towns along roads that wind through vast forests, or along the magnificent coastline, provides many opportunities to commune with nature.

 Western Australia is the largest state in Australia, larger than Texas, the UK and Ireland combined.
 Distances between towns outside the Perth Metropolitan Region are often huge, with only relatively small populations living in many remote parts of the state.

-With a total population of less than 2.5 million (although this number is increasing steadily) and an average salary that in 2012 is in excess of US$110,000pa, Western Australia is per head of population, rapidly becoming one of the wealthiest states in the world in which to live and work.
+With a total population of less than 2.5 million (although this number is increasing steadily) and an average salary that in 2012 was in excess of US$110,000pa, Western Australia is per head of population rapidly becoming one of the wealthiest states in the world in which to live and work.